mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ## EPILOGUE 1: HEROIC VICTORY (Traditional Ending)

-*If heroes defeated Lord Shadows and stopped the Second Sundering*
+*If heroes defeated Lord Shadows and stopped the Second Worldrend*

 ---